 ESXi no longer supports Realtek Network drivers nor are they included on the installation ISO.
 However, if you want to install ESXi with the Realtek drivers, then users will have to create a custom ISO.
-Keep in mind these drivers are NOT supported by VMware and should be used as your own risk.
+Keep in mind these drivers are NOT supported by VMware and should be used at your own risk.
 Normally, I would use my trusty ESXi-Customizer GUI program but it is no longer supported for ESXi 6.
 In replacement they offer a CLI supported program.
 However, instead of learning another 3rd party tool I’d rather rely on the VMware tools provided to me.
 VMware enables users to create custom ISOs via PowerCLI and in this blog I’ll explain how I used PowerCLI create my ISO.
 Keep in mind these are the steps that worked for me and your environment may vary.

 To get started you will need two files and PowerCLI Installed on a Windows PC.
 You can skip these steps if you have the ESXi Offline Bundle, PowerCLI installed, and the RealTek Drivers.